intel-unesp-mcp/infieri2019-session1/README.md

 -   Applications running on the host only;

--   Applications running mainly on the host, with critical parts of the code being offloaded to the Xeon Phi;
+-   Applications running mainly on the host, with critical parts of the code being offloaded to the Xeon Phi™;

--   Applications running on both the host and the Xeon Phi, interacting trough standardized communication frameworks;
+-   Applications running on both the host and the Xeon Phi™, interacting trough standardized communication frameworks;

--   Highly parallel applications running on the Xeon Phi only.
+-   Highly parallel applications running on the Xeon Phi™ only.

 Figure 4 illustrates the compute spectrum enabled when coupling processors and coprocessors.
 Depending on the application’s compute